From Wednesday 6th September 2017

 What will I have to do to see the doctor?

 If you need to see or speak to a doctor then you will simply ring the surgery using 01926 331401.
-You can ring any time between 8.00am and 4.00pm and there will be telephone appointments available whether your problem is urgent or routine.
+You can ring any time between 8.00am and 4.00pm (except on a Monday between 12.30pm and 1.30pm when we closed) and there will be telephone appointments available whether your problem is urgent or routine.

 You will be asked for some brief details about why you are seeking a contact with the GP.
 If you prefer not to give any details then the GP will still call you back, but those brief details will allow the GP to assess the urgency of the request.
 The GP will call you back in an allotted timeframe to discuss your case.